 Every Kid in a Park

 Are you in the fourth grade?
 Would you like to learn about America's natural and cultural resources by visiting public lands?
 You're in luck!
-To celebrate the National Park Service's 100th birthday, there will be a special program called Every Kid in a Park!
-Fourth graders and their families are eligible for a pass to get into all national parks for free from September 2015 to August 2016!
-Read our park's press release to learn more about this incredible opportunity!
+Fourth graders and their families are eligible for a pass to get into all national parks for free.
+Go to the program's website to learn more about this incredible opportunity!